Djarot Saiful Hidayat: As governor (2017)

 Following the prohibition of Hizbut Tahrir Indonesia, the Indonesian branch of Hizb ut-Tahrir, he proposed to revoke the citizenship of Jakartan civil servants affiliated with the organization.
 He was succeeded by governor-elect Anies Baswedan on 16 October 2017.

 Post-governorship

 After his tenure ended, Djarot was assigned by his party to lead the East Kalimantan office until the 2018 local elections.
 In January 2018, PDI-P selected him as candidate for the governorship of North Sumatra, with Sihar Sitorus as running mate.
 He would however lose to Edy Rahmayadi and Musa Rajekshah.

 Following his defeat, he ran in the 2019 legislative election, competing for a seat in the People's Representative Council from North Sumatra 3rd electoral district and got elected.
+He ran for a second term in the district in the 2024 election, but was not elected.

+After that, he served as the Head of Ideology and Cadre Formation at the Central Executive Board of the Indonesian Democratic Party of Struggle.